 The Treaty’s proponents further complain about language that is watered down:

 Achieving the fundamental goals of the ATT also means the treaty will need strong, clear, and effective implementation mechanisms.
 Unfortunately, the draft text on implementation does not yet meet this requirement.
 It suggests notification of export authorizations to relevant transit and transshipment states would be voluntary when it should be mandatory.
 It indicates that contractual obligations to sell arms would supersede the ATT when clearly the ATT should take precedence.
 It suggests actions states “may” take on brokering, when such actions should be mandatory.In general, it is vague on binding language.
 If adopted as written, the implementation section would undermine the treaty’s objectives [emphasis ours].

 There are practical reasons for these complaints.
 The Treaty’s proponents need to pressure those countries that expect to be on the receiving end of generous financial gifts, and which are expected to increase their capacity to comply with the Treaty’s obligations.
 They also need to keep their supporters eager for the next “iterations”(revisions) to come.

-The only benefits to us of a weaker treaty is that it will take longer to implement —and longer to fail— giving us the time we need to ride out the destructive waves of futile and foolish attempts to control the actions of evil-doers, and to destroy legal civilian firearm ownership.
+The only benefit to us of a weaker treaty is that it will take longer to implement —and longer to fail— giving us the time we need to ride out the destructive waves of futile and foolish attempts to control the actions of evil-doers and to destroy legal civilian firearm ownership.

 We need time to prepare for a new century of attempts to break the strength of civilian sovereignty, and a rash of new weapon-control laws attempting to bring us into compliance with “global norms,” luring us with the hint of paradise on earth.